MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 Demo providers are designed to help you see how orders flow between Intelligent Order Management and its third party connections.
 After setting up demo providers, you'll be able to generate a test order and monitor its status in Intelligent Order Management as it moves through each step of an orchestration flow from order validation through to fulfillment.

-The simulated demo providers include the following:
+The following demo providers are available:

-- Demo instance of Microsoft Dynamics 365 Commerce (to generate an order)
+- Demo e-commerce site (to generate an order)
 - Demo fulfillment application (to process and fulfill an order)
 - Demo inventory (to update inventory system after fulfillment)